 How it works:

-Ask learners to replace nouns with appropriate pronouns in a paragraph.
+Students replace nouns with appropriate pronouns in a paragraph to reduce repetition.

 Example: